Kelly Hancock

 • have no financial interest in the coin-operated machines industry other than owning machines in their own business.

-An occupation tax permit ($60.00 annually) must be visible and securely attached to every coin-operated amusement machine available for customers to use.
+An occupation tax permit ($60.00 annually) must be visible and securely attached to every coin-operated machine available for customers to use.

 Fees